nkakouros-original/ansible-role-nextcloud/README.md

 Ansible Role: Nextcloud
 =========

-Installs Nextcloud.
+Installs and upgrades Nextcloud and apps.
 It only does that, it does not install a web server, a db server, etc.

 Requirements